 One thousand donuts could not fill the suffering growing inside me.
 Which makes a lot of sense, because, since when are donuts miracle workers?
 Miracles require an overall, tectonic shift toward love and life’s sweetness, which couldn’t be further from processed sugar’s deceptive and fleeting high.

-My new kitchen was (and still is) a peaceful haven–fully stocked with nutrient-dense, plant-empowered, whole foods.
+My kitchen was (and still is) a peaceful haven — fully stocked with nutrient-dense, plant-empowered, whole foods.
 It’s my direct connection to spirit, and of course, my juicer!
 Slowly, as my time in the kitchen deepened, I started to feel better.
 While I may never be in remission from cancer, I am currently in remission from an unhealthy relationship to food.

-For nearly a decade now, I’ve been teaching others (like glorious you) how to thrive by filling their bodies with energizing vitamins, nutrients, minerals, antioxidants and phytonutrients.
+For more than 15 years now, I’ve been teaching others (like glorious you) how to thrive by filling their bodies with energizing vitamins, nutrients, minerals, antioxidants and phytonutrients.
 Not a day goes by when someone doesn’t write me to say, “Thanks, I feel better too now”.
 Those letters from my readers are my digital cardinals.

 The fact is, we need help and we need each other.
 We’re a nation riddled with preventable, lifestyle-driven diseases.
 We consume far too many animal products, processed and refined foods, saturated fats and empty calories.
 Industries that profit from both our ignorance and our misfortune spoon feed us confusion and deception.
 We’re taught to solely blame our luck-of-the-draw genes for our health issues, rather than our daily habits, dietary choices and interplay with the environment that surrounds us.
 The real truth lies somewhere in the middle and the good news is that we are more capable of turning around our global health crisis than we think.